stefanvstein/stonehorse.candy/README.md

 }
 ```

-The seq function is like recur but adds an additional value along with the continuation.
-The lazy function creates a Iterator of the value passed along with the continuation.
-The iterator returned by lazy will continue to call incoming continuations and return values when present, until an eventual final value is present.
-There is also a stop function that stops the iterator without returning a final value.

 New lazy iterables can easily be constructed by composing the dozen of functions already existing.
 Perhaps like:

 ```java
 <T> Iterable<T> interleave(Supplier<? extends T> t,
                            Iterable<? extends T> d){